 In 2011, he joined ASFA, the professional highway association in France, as deputy to the managing director before being appointed managing director in 2017.

-He served as President of ASECAP, the European Association of Operators of Toll Road Infrastructures, in 2020.
+He served as President of ASECAP, the European Association of Operators of Toll Road Infrastructures, in 2020 and is currently ASECAP President for 2026.
 He serves as International Vice-President of IBTTA since 2023, Chair of the EETS Facilitation Platform, a contact point to facilitate the development of electronic tolling in Europe, set-up under supervision of the European Commission.

-Currently works at REBLOC Concrete Barriers, managing the sales of vehicle restraint systems in several European countries, including Spain and Portugal.
-Before joining REBLOC a year ago, he spent over six years specializing in vehicle restraint systems as part of a company focused on temporary traffic safety solutions for highway construction sites in Austria.
-This hands-on experience heightened his awareness of the critical importance of effective safety systems—not only for the protection of vehicle occupants but also for the safety of those who work on the roads at night, when construction and maintenance activities typically take place.
+Managing the sales of Vehicle Restraint Systems for REBLOC Concrete Barriers in several European countries, including Spain and Portugal.
+Before joining REBLOC, Christoph spent over six years specializing in vehicle restraint systems as part of a company focused on temporary traffic safety solutions for highway construction sites in Austria.
+This hands-on experience heightened his awareness of the critical importance of effective safety systems—not only for the protection of vehicle occupants, but also for the safety of those who work on the roads at night, when construction and maintenance activities typically take place.

-In his current role in international sales, he has the opportunity to promote the vital message of traffic safety to a wider audience.
+In his current role in International Sales, he promotes the vital message of traffic safety to a wider audience.
 At REBLOC, he is part of a dedicated team that constantly strives to develop innovative precast concrete solutions to enhance road safety worldwide.

 Having graduated from Federal Higher Technical Institute for Electrical Engineering in Wiener Neustadt, David Kollenhofer studied Power Electronics at the University of Applied Sciences Technikum Vienna from 2001 to 2004.
 Since 2004 he works with ASFINAG in different positions while he simultaneously completed his MBA in General Management at the Californian Lutheran University in Thousand Oaks from 2014 to 2015.